-International Women’s Day is on March 8th, so we’re celebrating the women in ediscovery who lead Nextpoint to success.
+In honor of International Women’s Day, we’re celebrating the women in ediscovery who lead Nextpoint to success.

 Nextpoint is full of smart, talented, and dedicated women who shape the direction of our company.
 Their influence spans across every team, from operations to software development to branding and marketing.
 For International Women’s Day, we asked the women in leadership at Nextpoint to share their stories as women in ediscovery.